Thixotropy

 Thixotropy is a time-dependent shear thinning property.
 Certain gels or fluids that are thick or viscous under static conditions will flow (become thinner, less viscous) over time when shaken, agitated, shear-stressed, or otherwise stressed (time-dependent viscosity).
 They then take a fixed time to return to a more viscous state.

 Some non-Newtonian pseudoplastic fluids show a time-dependent change in viscosity; the longer the fluid undergoes shear stress, the lower its viscosity.
 A thixotropic fluid is a fluid which takes a finite time to attain equilibrium viscosity when introduced to a steep change in shear rate.
 Some thixotropic fluids return to a gel state almost instantly, such as ketchup, and are called pseudoplastic fluids.
 Others such as yogurt take much longer and can become nearly solid.
 Many gels and colloids are thixotropic materials, exhibiting a stable form at rest but becoming fluid when agitated.
 Thixotropy arises because particles or structured solutes require time to organize.
-An overview of thixotropy has been provided by Mewis and Wagner.

 Some fluids are anti-thixotropic: constant shear stress for a time causes an increase in viscosity or even solidification.
 Fluids which exhibit this property are sometimes called rheopectic.
 Anti-thixotropic fluids are less well documented than thixotropic fluids.

+History

+Many sources of thixotropy comes from the studies of Bauer and Collins as the earliest source of origin.
+Later in 1923, other researchers began experimenting with thixotropy and then began reporting that many gels consist of aqueous Fe2O3 dispersions.

+These researchers, Mewis and Barnes, Schalek and Szegvari, and H. Freundlich, then learned that they could make the gel turn into a liquid simply by shaking the contents.
+The more that was learned of this material has been found in numerous other products without the realization of the people making said products.